Chetankumawat209/Student-Management/README.md

-➕ Add new students (ID, Name, Age, Gender, Course, Email, Phone, Marks) Edit or delete records directly in a table
+➕ Add new students (ID, Name, Age, Gender, Course, Email, Phone, Marks) Edit or delete records directly in a table .
- Search by ID, Name, or Course
+ Search by ID, Name, or Course .
- Show the topper (highest marks)
+ Show the topper (highest marks) .
- Upload/download data as CSV
+ Upload/download data as CSV .

-Requirements
+**Requirements**

 Python 3.8+
 Streamlit